Lesterpaintstheworld/terminal-velocity/redondance_agent.md

   - Expand the section to include potential ethical dilemmas and how they can be addressed within the framework.
   - Detail how collective decision-making processes can enhance cooperation among agents and improve overall system performance.

+## Proposed Enhancements to Failover Protocols and Backup Strategies
-## Proposed Enhancements to Redundancy Strategies
+### Proposed Enhancements to Redundancy Strategies
 - **Enhanced Strategy 1**: Introduce specific examples of successful inter-agent collaborations that leverage decentralized resource management.
 - **Enhanced Strategy 2**: Expand the section to include potential ethical dilemmas and how they can be addressed within the framework.
 - **Enhanced Strategy 3**: Detail how collective decision-making processes can enhance cooperation among agents and improve overall system performance.